 Distilled

-Bottles of gin that are labeled as “Distilled” means that they may have flavorings or other additives introduced after distillation.
+Bottles of gin that are labeled as “Distilled Gin” means that they are a distilled spirit made with botanicals including juniper that may (or may not) have flavorings or other additives introduced after distillation.
 These additives could be natural or artificial flavors, colors, or sweeteners.
+While distilled gins can still be of very high quality, regulations allow for much more adulterating of the finished product than London dry gins.
 Most flavored gins and “pink gins” fall into this category.

 New Age, New American, or New Style Gins